oreparaz/p256/README.md

 where
  * `msg` is a pointer to the `msg_len`-bytes long message being authenticated
  * `sig` is a 64-byte buffer containing the raw `(r,s)` signature
- * `pk` is a 65-byte buffer containing the public key in uncompressed format (constructed as follows: take the byte constant 04, followed by the 256-bit `x` coordinate, followed by the 256-bit `y` coordinate).
+ * `pk` is a buffer containing the public key in either uncompressed format (must be a 65-byte buffer starting with 04) or compressed (must be at least 33-byte buffer starting with 02 or 03).
- Compressed public keys are not supported.

 The function returns `P256_SUCCESS` iff signature is valid.
+Uncompressed keys are made of the constant 04, followed by the 256-bit `x` coordinate, followed by the 256-bit `y` coordinate.
+Compressed keys are made of the constant 02 or 03 (depending on the sign of the y coordinate) followed by 256-bit `x` coordinate.

 ## Example usage